erik78se/Tutorial-Build-a-quick-charm/Tutorial_ Build a quick charm.md

 ## A subordinate charm
 To let our charm piggy-back on other charms, we need to turn our charm into a subordinate.
 This is handy, since we can deploy an already existing charm, and use our subordinate to "tweak" it to test somehting without changing the primary charm.

-To make our charm a subordinate charm:
+To make our charm a subordinate charm we need to perform 4 things:

 1. Use the implicit interface;"juju-info"
 2. Add a configuration paramter; "subordinate: true" to metadata.yaml.
-3. Implement the juju-info-relation-joined hook.
+3. Implement the 'install' hook.
+4. Implement the 'juju-info-relation-joined' hook.

-Doing this, turns our charm into a "subordiate charm" which can be related to any existing application already deployed by juju.
+This turns our charm into a "subordiate charm" which then can be related to any existing application already deployed by juju.
 A subordinate charm will wait to install until the primary charm is successfully deployed.
 We will do this last in this tutorial.

-Lets perform the three steps.
+Lets begin performing the steps.
-## Add the interface to metadata.yaml
+## Add juju-info to metadata.yaml
-## Add the configurataion paramter.
+## Add the subordinate configurataion parameter.
-## Implement the "juju-info-relation-joined"
+## Implement the "juju-info-relation-joined" hook

-## Validating the charm
+## Implement the 'install' hook

+## Proof, build, deploy, relate